Health Services

 Contact

 Two innovative culturally responsive midwifery services are being offered to pregnant women living in West Moreton.
-The Clinical Midwife – Refugee/Multicultural Liaison and Clinical Midwife – Pasifika Liaison complement the current maternity care offered at West Moreton Health to provide woman-centred, family-oriented, culturally responsive maternity care for Refugee and Pacific Islander women and families.
+The Clinical Midwife – Multicultural Liaison and Clinical Midwife – Pasifika Liaison complement the current maternity care offered at West Moreton Health to provide woman-centred, family-oriented, culturally responsive maternity care for multicultural and Pacific Islander women and families.

 Midwifery-led antenatal care is provided at Redbank Plains Community Centre and Goodna Community Health Centre, with obstetric and multi-disciplinary consultation as required.

-The clinical midwives provide expert midwifery support and service-integration for Refugee and Pacific Islander women to ensure appropriate linkages to/from community and hospital services.
+The clinical midwives provide expert midwifery support and service-integration for multicultural and Pacific Islander women to ensure appropriate linkages to / from community and hospital services.
 The clinical midwives work in partnership with community-based and hospital clinicians as well as community groups to ensure the integration of planning, coordination and implementation of culturally safe maternity services across the perinatal continuum.

 Contact for more information